HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 > - Nurturing that audience with lead magnets and weekly emails (while promoting your products inside)
 > - Launching cohorts, courses, community, price increases, or special offers every 2-3 months to your email list and on social media.
 ## Market research
+> [!important] Verify the need
+> Have a look at the keywords of your products via Facebook Ads to verify the market's demand and see how many units you need to sell to reach your desired profit goal.
 ### Filter out your top performers
 - Things to write about:
 	- Your extreme beliefs (like "nobody should drink alcohol").
 You should provide a good argument as to why to change people's minds.
 Spark controversy.
 Controversy brings engagement to your post.
 Which is always a good thing.